bergercode/TreasureTicker/README.md

   <h2>Tools Used</h2>
     <p>
-        This project was an exploratory exercise combining the power of ChatGPT 4.0 and my development skills to quickly create a Minimum Viable Product (MVP).
+        This project was an exploratory exercise combining the power of ChatGPT 4.0 and my development skills to create a Minimum Viable Product (MVP) within 1 hour.
 The goal was to utilize generative AI for efficient code development while integrating it with personal coding knowledge to build a functional desktop app within a short timeframe.
     </p>

   <h3>Technologies Used:</h3>